AlaricTheBlu/Bootcamp_homework/08-Networking-Fundamentals/08-SubmissionFile.md

 ### Phase 3: DNS

  - First, we must log in to the server using rockstar's default credentials.
-First we connect with ssh, then say yes to the connection, and finally, enter the password to finish connecting.
+We connect with ssh, then say yes to the connection, and finally, enter the password to finish connecting.

          ssh jimi@167.172.144.11
          yes